HHachem001/Legal_Tech/README.md

 ## New features in Legal Draft Beta v1.024A

 - Happy new year.
 New year, new features.
 - Added memo upload feature to memos generator.
-It extracts text from a DOCX memo and places them automatically in the correct boxes (currently only for supervising attorney memos).
+It extracts text from a DOCX memo and places them automatically in the correct boxes. (currently only for supervising attorney memos).
+- Added new A.I. feedback feature that reads the text for grammar and cohesiveness and provides the user with feedback. (currently only for supervising attorney memos).

 ## Current Known Issues in Legal Draft Beta v1.024A